Co Sponsored Events

 Whether from the current war in Ukraine, related NATO expansion, or dangerous tensions with China over Taiwan, the world risks descending further into disastrous levels of conflict, including the use of nuclear weapons.
 We in the U.S. arguably have a responsibility to engage in a real public discussion about these dangers and our efforts to help avoid global catastrophe.

-Please join the SJSU HRI and Co-Sponsors on Wednesday November 30th from 5-7:00 p.m.
-PST for a live interview and discussion with Medea Benjamin (co-founder of CodePink and co-author of War in Ukraine: Making Sense of a Senseless Conflict) on her book and the need for an international peace movement.
+On Wednesday November 30th, the HRI had a discussion with Medea Benjamin (co-founder of CodePink and co-author of War in Ukraine: Making Sense of a Senseless Conflict) on her book and the need for an international peace movement.

-The event will be hosted live in the SJSU Ballroom, 2nd Floor (first come first serve, Campus Map), and via Zoom to the widest possible streaming audience!
-This event is co-sponsored by the SJSU Human Rights Institute, San Jose Peace and Justice Center, and the San Jose Friday Peace Vigil.
+The event was hosted live in the SJSU Ballroom, 2nd Floor and via Zoom to the widest possible streaming audience!
+This event was co-sponsored by the SJSU Human Rights Institute, San Jose Peace and Justice Center, and the San Jose Friday Peace Vigil.

 "Women, Life, Freedom" Student voices: Women's Uprising in Iran